andremolenaar/CDH_4_IBM/README.md

 available in this repository.

 When the lab is completed, you may want to continue with more complex labs.
 You have 2 options:
-1. Use the **Extra Labs.pdf** found above.
+1. Use the **ExtraLab.pdf** found in this github.
 In that labs you are going to write to HBase using Phoenix.
 2. Use a webservice as a datasource and if time permits, work with the Schema Registry.
 These materials can be found at [https://github.com/vsellappa/HDF-Workshop](https://github.com/vsellappa/HDF-Workshop)